 Speed Performance and Separable Design

 The difference between cylindrical roller bearings and tapered roller bearings comes down to how each handles the direction of force.
-Here is how they compare across the variables that determine mill uptime:
+Here is how they compare across the variables that determine mill uptime.

 | Factor | Four-Row Tapered Roller Bearings | Four-Row Cylindrical Roller Bearings |